Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Discussion

 \subsection{Reference identification accuracy and speed}

 Although accuracy was high for all tested eye models, the two eye models with mirror-like features led to significantly higher reference identification accuracy than a pure non-reflective eye model.
 Despite the added contextual information, the observers of augmented eye models needed to process, the study did not reveal any significant impact of mirroring on reaction times.
-The lack of noticeable impact on reaction times stands in contrast to our second hypothesis.
-One possible explanation lies in the reference target class used in our study: The eye models always focused on faces.
+The lack of noticeable impact on reaction times stands in contrast to our second hypothesis, which assumed a speed reduction for reference identification as an expression of a potential trade-off for the additional information that needs to be processed.
+The absence of a mirroring-related speed trade-off might in part be explained by the practice trials prior to the experiment.
+These could have given participants an opportunity to identify and focus on the most informative features.
+Future work should facilitate the separation of dependent measures from early and later trials of each experimental condition to identify potential learning effects.

-Human brains have evolved highly dedicated face processing abilities~\citep{Mccarthy1997}, likely due to their social role, allowing us to recognize target faces after as little as ~260ms~\citep{besson2017}.
-Furthermore, the seen gaze direction has been found to modulate the activity of regions associated with face processing~\citep{George2001}, which could suggest that a linkage of the two, as introduced here, might be exploiting fast visual processing networks.
-In addition, occasionally seeing their own faces might have facilitated the processing of other participants' faces~\citep{Li2011}, which could have reduced the risk of false positive identifications.
+Another possible explanation for the lack of an apparent trade-off lies in the reference target class used in our study: The eye models always focused on faces.
+Human brains have evolved highly dedicated face processing abilities~\cite{Mccarthy1997}, likely due to their social role, allowing us to recognize target faces after as little as~260 ms~\cite{besson2017}.
+Furthermore, the seen gaze direction has been found to modulate the activity of regions associated with face processing~\cite{George2001}, which could suggest that a linkage between the two, as introduced here, might be exploiting fast visual processing networks.
+In addition, occasionally seeing their own faces might have facilitated the processing of other participants' faces~\cite{Li2011}, which could have reduced the risk of false positive identifications.

 However, the potential links to neural face processing and associated findings also highlight one limitation of the present study: Because faces were the only spatial reference targets, we gain no insights about the utility of the approach for conveying references to other object categories that are likely to have fewer dedicated neural processing resources.
+Future investigations should therefore expand the set of gaze target object categories.